 With Hyper-V replication, the source VM host bundles up the changes in a running VM's VHD file(s) and regularly sends them to the replica server.
 The replica server then applies those changes to the dormant replica.

-Once you have a VM replica established, you can test the replica to ensure it can start should you need that.
-Also, you can failover to the replicabringing the replicated VM up based on the most recently replicated data.
+Once you have a VM replica established, you can test the replica to ensure it can start should you need it.
+Also, you can failover to the replica, bringing the replicated VM up based on the most recently replicated data.
 If the source VM host becomes inoperable before it can replicate changes on the source VM, there is a risk of the replication process losing those changes.

 In this recipe, you create and use a replica of the PSDirect VM, which you have used in previous recipes in this chapter.